zanetarock/TarockWebTest/README.md

 CommonCard is a sub component that is used in MyCardScreen.

 Please follow the instructions below to make your changes regarding code logic/bugs/code styles/improvements, etc. You can simply imagine that if you are implementing this page, what would you do?
+You can either directly make changes to code or add comments to code.

-This test requires knowledge of React and Bootstrap
+This test requires knowledge of React and Bootstrap.

 1. Login to your personal Github account
 2. Fork this repository